Google removes links to California news sites, citing state bill requiring payments to publishers - ExBulletin

 Google opposed a similar bill passed in Canada in June 2023, writing at the time that it would remove links to Canadian News from its Canadian Search, News, and Discover products.
 The company said in a November update that it is working on an exemption with the Canadian government and will continue to send valuable traffic to Canadian publishers until details are finalized.

-Google told CNN in a statement on Saturday that it is still working through the exemption process, but did not specify the current status of its discussions with the Canadian government.
+Google told CNN in a statement on Saturday that the exemption process is still underway, but the agreement with the Canadian government has been finalized.
+The law is scheduled to come into effect in June.

 The company had a similar reaction to a 2021 Australian law requiring platforms to compensate Australian news organizations for the use of their content.
 In January 2021, months before the Act was passed, Google stated in an open letter that if the Code became law in its current form, it would have no real options other than to stop using Google Search in Australia.
 I wrote that it would disappear.